ibm-cloud-docs/containers/cs_cli_install.md

    ```
    {: screen}

-3. Retrieve an {{site.data.keyword.Bluemix_notm}} IAM ID and IAM access token by using the delegated refresh token from the previous step.
-In your API output, you can find the IAM ID token in the **id_token** field and the IAM access token in the **access_token** field.
+3. Retrieve an {{site.data.keyword.Bluemix_notm}} IAM ID, IAM access, and IAM refresh token by using the delegated refresh token from the previous step.
+In your API output, you can find the IAM ID token in the **id_token** field, the IAM access token in the **access_token** field, and the IAM refresh token in the **refresh_token** field.
    ```
    POST https://iam.bluemix.net/identity/token
    ```
    {: codeblock}

    <table summary-"Input parameters to retrieve tokens">
-   <caption>Input parameters to get tokens</caption>
+   <caption>Input parameters to get IAM ID and IAM access tokens</caption>
    <thead>
    <th>Input Parameters</th>
    <th>Values</th>